kimono-koans/httm/README.md

 # Don't call it a h-- t-- time machine

-`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used to the *interactively* view and restore such files.

-`httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is fast!).
+`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used to the *interactively* view and restore such files.  `httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is fast!).

-`httm` also boasts an array of seductive features, like:
+`httm` boasts an array of seductive features, like:

 * Lookup deleted files!
 Ooooooooo!
 * Select non-immediate datasets (on a different pool, or remote).